Andrew Gaze: National team

 On the international stage, Gaze forged his reputation as one of Australia's finest products, appearing at the 1984 Los Angeles Olympic Games, as a 19-year-old.
 He led all scorers at the 1994 FIBA World Championship with 23.9 points per game, leading the Aussies to a fifth-place finish.
 In 2000, he became (jointly with American Teresa Edwards) the third basketball player to compete at five Olympics, after Puerto Rican Teófilo Cruz and Brazilian Oscar Schmidt.
 That year, Gaze was the flag bearer at the opening ceremony of the Sydney Olympics, and he was also the Australian Team Captain.
 At the 1996 Atlanta Olympics, he led the Boomers to their then best Olympic performance, a fourth-placed finish, with a 5–3 record.

 Gaze also competed in four FIBA World Cups with the Boomers, as he played in more than 280 matches for Australia.
 Gaze is the second all-time career points scorer, behind only Brazil's Oscar Schmidt, in Summer Olympic Games history, and he is third all-time in career points scored in FIBA World Cup history, after Schmidt and Argentina's Luis Scola.

 Gaze played 297 games for the Boomers.

 Coaching career

 Sydney Kings

 In April 2016, Gaze was appointed head coach of the Sydney Kings in the NBL.
 He served as coach for three seasons before stepping down in 2019.

 Melbourne Tigers

 In 2016 and 2017, Gaze served as head coach of the Melbourne Tigers men's team in the SEABL.

 On 4 February 2022, Gaze was announced as head coach of the Melbourne Tigers men's team, now in the NBL1 South, for the 2022 NBL1 season.
 He returned as head coach for the 2023 season and the 2024 season.
 In 2025, he guided the Tigers to the NBL1 South Grand Final, where they lost 99–80 to the Sandringham Sabres.
-He re-signed as Tigers coach for the 2026 season.
+He re-signed as Tigers coach for the 2026 season and again for the 2027 season.